wdmapp/wdmapp-config/docs/access.rst

 ============

-The Whole Device Model Application (WDMApp) uses access controlled versions of XGC, GENE, and supporting tools.
+The Whole Device Model Application (WDMApp) uses access controlled versions of XGC, GENE, GEM and supporting tools.
 Before installing these packages users must first apply for access.
 Specific instructions for each package, and WDMApp are given below.